assertpy/assertpy/README.md

 assert_that('foo').does_not_match(r'\d+')
 ```

 Regular expressions can be tricky.
-Be sure to use raw strings (prefix the pattern string with `r`) for the regex pattern to be match.
-Also, note that the `matches()` function passes for partial matches (as does the [re.match](https://docs.python.org/2/library/re.html#re.match) function that underlies it).
+Be sure to use raw strings (prefix the pattern string with `r`) for the regex pattern to be matched.
+Also, note that the `matches()` function passes for partial matches (as does the [re.match](https://docs.python.org/3/library/re.html#re.match) function that underlies it).
 If you want to match the entire string, just include anchors in the regex pattern.

 ```py
 # partial matches, these all pass